chaimleib/pathutils/README.md

 * `abspath path` - convert given path to absolute path

 ## Not provided
-Some functions provided by Python's [posixpath module][] were left out, as their functions come standard with bash.
+Some functions provided by Python's [posixpath module][] were left out, as their functions come standard with the Bourne shell and its derivatives.

 * basename
 * dirname